 As a parent, you know your child best.
 However, the school counselor can help you better understand your child as a student.
 Here are a few tips to aide in helping your child meet success:

-- Check your child’s planner - review the planner on a daily basis to monitor that assignments are being written and completed
+- Check your child’s Canvas page- review the calendar on a daily basis to monitor that assignments are being completed and submitted

 - Access Skyward on a regular basis – this allows you to monitor your child’s grades

 - Create a tutorial schedule for your child

 What should you do if your child is not achieving to his/her ability level?

 - Talk to your child - find out what they are struggling with and what steps they have taken to get help

 - Talk with the teacher – find out if your child is struggling with tests, quizzes, homework, and/ or behavior

 - Talk with the counselor about other available interventions (weekly progress reports, school tutoring, private tutoring, shadowing, counseling, etc.)